drug-design/course/docs/chapters/conformational-analysis.md

 ### How Does Minimization Works?
 *[Minimization]: Minimization treatments consists of successive alterations of the geometry of the molecule until a minimum is found on the conformational potential surface.

-Small modifications of the molecular geometry are considered, if the resulting geometry has a lower energy than the original, then another step is made in the same direction.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis/how-does-minimization-works-a411f368'><i class='fa fa-play' aria-hidden='true'></i></button>Small modifications of the molecular geometry are considered, if the resulting geometry has a lower energy than the original, then another step is made in the same direction.
 Otherwise a smaller step in a different direction is carried out.
 The process is continued until the energy cannot decrease.

 ![](https://media.drugdesign.org/course/conformational-analysis/4_4_0_1.png){: loading=lazy }